nshimaza/ir809-autoinstall-without-console/README.md

 features you can get initial access to IOS CLI via telnet or SSH, so that you can perform farther configurations.

+This repo uses AutoInstall, the most legacy auto provisioning feature, and gives you consistent IOS software bundle installation and first CLI access via telnet without involving screw driver to access to the USB console.

 # Usage

 1. Obtain appropriate IOS bundle image (in this demo it is